-Haftar's push for Libyan capital stirs international rifts
+Late night shelling in Tripoli as Europe, Gulf divided over Haftar's push

 Though Haftar presents himself as a champion against what he calls terrorism, opponents cast him as a would-be dictator in the mould of Gaddafi.
 About 70 people protested against him at the central Algiers Square in Tripoli on Tuesday.

-Reporting by Valentina Za in Milian, Ahmed Elumami in Tripoli, Stephanie Nebehay in Geneva, Michelle Nichols in New York ; Writing by Andrew Cawthorne; Editing by Angus MacSwan
+Reporting by Ulf Laessing and Ahmed Elumami in TRIPOLI, Valentina Za in Milian, Stephanie Nebehay in Geneva, Michelle Nichols in New York ; Writing by Andrew Cawthorne; Editing by Angus MacSwan and Grant McCool